Technology & Development

 - Target audience evaluation of all prototypes & pilots with study recommendations forwarded to appropriate Academic Affairs Administrators and Information Technology Managers/Administrators, for adoption, termination or further testing.

 To date, we have had good success in using this methodology to discover beneficial technologies that offer our college lasting value for the instructional program.
-Once adopted, procedures and techniques are standardized and our media team is formally trained to support faculty in training and application support.
+Once adopted, procedures and techniques are standardized and our media team is formally trained to support faculty in how to use the technology.